-Angela Guenette is owner of Ponder Studios Inc.
+Angela Guenette is co-owner of Ponder Studios Inc.

-She attended the University of Ottawa between 1990 and 1996, graduating with a bachelor’s degree in Fine Arts followed by a bachelor’s degree in Education.
+Between 1990 and 1996, she attended the University of Ottawa, graduating with a bachelor’s degree in Fine Arts and a bachelor’s degree in Education.

-Her current interests are using software to create various printed mediums such as 3D and giclée prints.
+Her current interests are using Blender, ZBrush, and GIMP to create various printed mediums such as 3D and giclée.

-James Monteath is founder and owner of Ponder Studios Inc.
+James Monteath is founder and co-owner of Ponder Studios Inc.

 James is a professional software developer since 1989.
 His work includes video games, computer animated features, multimedia, and enterprise business systems.

 His interest in computers began in 1977 at the age of 9 with the IMSAI 8080 and KIM-1 microcomputers.
-He taught himself machine code, assembly language, and BASIC.
+He taught himself, with his dad’s guidance, machine code, assembly language, and BASIC.

 It was the MTU-130 computer with 6502 and 68000 microprocessors that got him hooked in the field of computer graphics programming.

-In 1989, he was introduced to various UNIX systems, IRIX, SunOS, IBM AIX, System V, and UNOS at a GIS (Graphical Information Systems) company working as a system administrator, trainer and support specialist to the company’s clients.
+In 1989, he was introduced to various UNIX systems, SGI IRIX, SunOS, IBM AIX, and UNOS at a GIS (Graphical Information Systems) company working as a system administrator, trainer and support specialist to the company’s clients.

-In 1992, he was introduced to IRIX and NeXTStep, and taught himself IRIS Inventor C++ toolkit, network programming, and a 3D modeling tool for building learning systems.
+In 1992, he worked with SGI IRIX and NeXTStep systems, taught himself C/C++, IRIS Inventor toolkit, network programming, and 3D modeling to create interactive learning systems.